fbpx

 No one could remember these chocolate bars!

-They were a huge part of my childhood.
-I recollect going on summer road trips and that would be our snack/chocolate bar of choice.
+They were a massive part of my childhood.
+I recollect going on summer road trips, and that would be our snack/chocolate bar of choice.
 However, when I asked my parents if they remembered them, they didn’t!

-After all of the discussion and research, I began to crave these chocolate bars like CRAZY!
+After all of the discussion and research, I began to crave these chocolate bars like crazy!
 I Googled them and couldn’t find much information.
 I did discover that they were made in Winnipeg, Manitoba.
-Apparently they were discontinued because there was a preservative used in the them that was no longer allowed in Canada (that’s comforting to know – considering I ate these things so much).
+Apparently, they were discontinued because a preservative used in them was no longer allowed in Canada (that’s comforting to know, considering I ate these things so much).

-In my research I discovered that many of the copycat recipes had peanut butter chips, butterscotch chips and/or potato chips in them.
+In my research, I discovered that many copycat recipes contained peanut butter chips, butterscotch chips, and/or potato chips.
 The combination didn’t sound familiar.

 I distinctly recall a chocolate/peanut butter flavour, peanuts, and maybe even coconut?